zkir21/betterFly/README.md

 ![Success message](https://i.imgur.com/RrDbLXi.png)

 ## Limitations
-Mvel files are copied successfully but application can not apply them at once now.
-You need to restart server.
+Mvel files can not be redeployed.

 ## Problem
 If exception raised during file coping it is reported in log file.
 To get the location of idea.log file choose IDE menu Help -> Show Log in Files.